 Growing up, I remember watching Sesame Street at my grandma’s house, so the TV show was a huge part of my early childhood.
 It was a no-brainer to pick Sesame Street theme for my 4 year old son’s first birthday party!
 I started looking up cakes to use as inspiration, so I could show them to a cake decorator.
 I ultimately decided that I would try and make a cake for the party but it did not go as planned!
-More on that in another blog post.
-Anyway, it is SUPER easy to be creative with this theme.
+It is SUPER easy to be creative with this theme.
 So many colors and characters.
 Endless options!

 Sesame Street Inspiration Picture